Seattle Police Chief Carmen Best says she will retire amid protests, City Council cuts

 The chief’s message didn’t mention why she decided to leave after nearly three decades with the department.

-An anonymous source cited by KING5 reporter Chris Daniels on Twitter, described City Council actions as contributing to her decision.
+An anonymous source cited by KING5 reporter Chris Daniels on Twitter, described council actions as contributing to her decision.

 The chief has taken heat in some quarters, along with Durkan, for allowing officers to repeatedly use tear gas and other “less-lethal” weapons on crowds at Black Lives Matter protests that erupted this year after the police killing of George Floyd in Minneapolis.

-When some protesters last weekend attempted to demonstrate outside Best’s home in Snohomish County and were blocked by neighbors, the chief wrote a letter asking council members to condemn such actions by protesters.
+When some protesters earlier this month attempted to demonstrate outside Best’s home in Snohomish County and were blocked by neighbors, the chief wrote a letter asking council members to condemn such actions by protesters.
 The protesters said some neighbors pointed guns at them.

 The council, under pressure from protesters and community coalitions to defund the Police Department and invest in alternative approaches to public safety, passed budget amendments Monday intended to start officer layoffs.

-The council also voted to cut the wages of Police Department command staff, including Best, for the remainder of 2020.
+The council also voted to reduce the wages of Police Department command staff, including Best, for the remainder of 2020.

+Best and Durkan urged the council to delay major budget changes until next year.

-In an interview with KIRO Radio’s Dori Monson before the votes, Best said council’s move might be “somewhat retaliatory.”
+In an interview with Monson before the votes, Best said the council’s move might be “somewhat retaliatory.”

+“Well, obviously no one wants their salary cut, and so it was disappointing to hear,” she said.
+“If they were going to do that and do it to every single department head, there might be an argument.
+But this is absolutely directed to me, just at Carmen Best, because Carmen Best has said what they’re doing is reckless and it’s not well thought out.”

-The chief called the department “the best” in the country, and assured her employees that “the vast majority of people in Seattle support you.”
+In her message Monday night, the chief called her department “the best” in the country, and assured her employees that “the vast majority of people in Seattle support you.”

 Best said Durkan would appoint Deputy Chief Adrian Diaz as interim police chief.
 Diaz “shares my commitment to this department and has the trust of the community,” she added, concluding her message with the reminder, “Remember to take care of one another.”